andy-guttridge/tribehub_drf/testing.md

 }
 ```

-Result: PASS
+**Result: PASS**
 <p align="center">
     <img src="readme_media/testing/profile8.png" width=800>
 </p>

 ### Test 30
-When authenticated as user *chief2* (has family admin permission, but should not be able to change the profile of someone in a different tribe), a PUT request made with the following JSON (user id corresponding to user *family3b*) should result in an HTTP 403 forbidden error.
+When authenticated as user *chief2* (has family admin permission, but should not be able to change the profile of someone in a different tribe), a PUT request made with the following JSON (user id corresponding to user *family1d*) should result in an HTTP 403 forbidden error.

 Submitted JSON:
 ```
 {
-    "user": 16,
+    "user": 6,
-    "username": "family3b_test_change_again",
+    "username": "family1d_test_change_again",
-    "display_name": "family3b_test_change_again",
+    "display_name": "family1d_test_change_again",
     "image": "test_change_again",
     "tribe": 99,
     "is_admin": true
 }
 ```

-Result: PASS
+**Result: PASS**

 <p align="center">
     <img src="readme_media/testing/profile9.png" width=800>
 </p>

 ### Test 31
-When authenticated as user *family2b* (does not have family admin permission, and should not be able to change the profile of someone in a different tribe), a PUT request made with the following JSON (user id corresponding to user *family3b*) should result in an HTTP 403 forbidden error.
+When authenticated as user *family2b* (does not have family admin permission, and should not be able to change the profile of someone in a different tribe), a PUT request made with the following JSON (user id corresponding to user *family1d*) should result in an HTTP 403 forbidden error.

 Submitted JSON:
 ```
 {
-    "user": 16,
+    "user": 6,
-    "username": "family3b_test_change_again",
+    "username": "family1d_test_change_again",
-    "display_name": "family3b_test_change_again",
+    "display_name": "family1d_test_change_again",
     "image": "test_change_again",
     "tribe": 99,
     "is_admin": true
 }
 ```

-Result: PASS
+**Result: PASS**

 <p align="center">
     <img src="readme_media/testing/profile10.png" width=800>
 </p>